 This feature is available only if your account is on the E2 version of the Databricks platform.
 Secure cluster connectivity is enabled for accounts on the E2 platform by default as of September 1, 2020.

-With secure cluster connectivity enabled, customer VPCs have no open ports and Databricks Runtime cluster nodes have no public IP addresses.
+With secure cluster connectivity enabled, customer VPCs have no open ports and Databricks Runtime cluster nodes in the classic compute plane have no public IP addresses.

-This article mentions the term data plane, which is the compute layer of the Databricks platform.
-In the context of this article, data plane refers to the Classic data plane in your AWS account.
-By contrast, the serverless data plane that supports serverless SQL warehouses runs in the Databricks AWS account.
+This article mentions the term compute plane, which is the compute layer of the Databricks platform.
+In the context of this article, compute plane refers to the classic compute plane in your AWS account.
+By contrast, the serverless compute plane that supports serverless SQL warehouses runs in your Databricks account.
 To learn more, see Serverless compute.

 At a network level, each cluster initiates a connection to the control plane secure cluster connectivity relay during cluster creation.
 The cluster establishes this connection using port 443 (HTTPS) and uses a different IP address than is used for the Web application and REST API.